 The Cambodian government isn’t generally known for upholding human rights standards, but is one of the two Southeast Asian nations, along with the Philippines, to have banned the death penalty.
 Indeed, I’ve argued previously that Cambodia’s abolition of the death penalty in 1989 may in the fullness of time be viewed as one of the few lasting legacies of the country’s opening in 1989-93, when it transitioned from socialist rule to multiparty democracy under the aegis of the U.N.

 Hun Sen’s letter, which he wrote as the current chair of the Association of Southeast Asian Nations (ASEAN), comes ahead of the visit later this month of ASEAN special envoy and Cambodian Foreign Minister Prak Sokhonn.
 The June 29-30 visit will be the envoy’s second since taking up his post at the start of the year, and is expected to see renewed efforts to hold the junta to the Five-Point Consensus agreed at an ASEAN plan last year.

 But the pending executions point once again to the junta’s contempt for the Consensus, which calls for an immediate cessation of violence, in addition to inclusive political dialogue involving “all parties” to Myanmar’s conflict.

-While the military junta has condemned foreign nations’ criticisms as “irresponsible and reckless,” it could conceivably seek to “trade” clemency for the four prisoners in exchange for some kind of political benefit, and to drag out .
+While the military junta has condemned foreign nations’ criticisms as “irresponsible and reckless,” it could conceivably seek to “trade” clemency for the four prisoners in exchange for some kind of political benefit.
 But absent that, it is unlikely that Min Aung Hlaing will listen any more closely to Hun Sen than he has to Western leaders.